mrtexaznl/medcommerce/README.md

 medcommerce
 ===========

-Simple XML-RPC server for implementing an ecommerce service
+Simple JSON-RPC server for implementing an ecommerce service

 Run service on same machine where MED wallet is running: